Jarichi/Mysteries-of-Rankhra/World Notes/Natura/Vampidiae.md

 ## Nightcrawler
 By far the most common subfamily - occurring in an estimated 83% of total vampidiae population - the Nightcrawler is your typical vampire.
 ### Features
 A nightcrawler typically has sharpened canines, a pale skin and reddened eyes.
-They are inclined towards chaotic neutral or -evil beliefs and are more creature than humanoid
+They are inclined towards chaotic neutral or -evil beliefs and are more creature than humanoid.
+## Duskstrider
+Slightly less commonly found, the duskstrider - about 14